-The resulting transport coefficients have two contributions reflecting the two types of interactions in the system.
-There is an integrable interaction captured by the diffusion term of the unperturbed generalized hydrodynamics, and there is an integrability breaking interaction described by the collision integral.
+The resulting transport coefficients have two contributions reflecting the two types of interactions present in the system.
+There is an integrable interaction captured by the diffusion term of the unperturbed generalized hydrodynamics, and there is an integrability-breaking interaction described by the collision integral.
 Importantly, both contributions are non-perturbative in the strength of the integrable interactions and are valid beyond the dilute limit.
 As already pointed out in~\cite{lebek2024ns}, the viscosity is generally non-zero.
-This should be contrasted with the kinetic theory of dilute gases which predicts always zero viscosity.
+This should be contrasted with the kinetic theory of dilute gases which predicts always zero viscosity for $1$d fluids.

 One interesting direction in which the result of present work could be extended is the following.
-We could envision supplementing the Navier-Stokes equations by a dynamic equation for the slowest decaying mode.
+We could envision supplementing the NS equations by a dynamic equation for the slowest decaying mode~\cite{crossover1}.
 This would extend the resulting description towards shorter timescales when more information on the integrable structure is relevant for the dynamics.

-In the low temperature regime, the conventional hydrodynamics may emerge from GHD without integrability breaking.
+In the low temperature regime, the conventional hydrodynamics may emerge from GHD without integrability-breaking.
 In particular, the Euler-scale GHD becomes equivalent to conventional Euler hydrodynamics at zero temperature~\cite{Doyon2017}.
-When the diffusive effects are incorporated into the GHD, the effective low-temperature description at early times is the Navier-Stokes hydrodynamics\cite{Jacopo_NS}.
-One then finds transport coefficients given by the contributions from integrable interactions $\kappa_\mathfrak{D}, \zeta_\frak{D}$ solely.
+When the diffusive effects are incorporated into the GHD, the effective low-temperature description at early times is the NS hydrodynamics\cite{Jacopo_NS}.
+One then finds transport coefficients given by the contributions from integrable interactions $\kappa_\mathfrak{D}, \zeta_\mathfrak{D}$ solely.

-Hydrodynamics in one-dimensional momentum-conserving systems is known to be unstable to noise at the largest space-time scales due to mode interactions ~\cite{Forster1977,Narayan2002,Beijeren2012,Spohn2014}.
-The transport universality class changes then from diffusive to anomalous, Kardar-Parisi-Zhang (KPZ) class.
-The breakdown of diffusive transport is visible in thermal conductivity, which diverges~\cite{Dhar2008} at the smallest frequencies as $\omega^{-1/3}$.
-The relevant theory of anomalous transport in such systems in the nonlinear fluctuating hydrodynamics~\cite{Spohn2014}, which starts with linearized 1D Navier-Stokes equations supplemented with noise terms.
-At largest space-time scales, KPZ behavior of two-point functions is recovered.
+Conventional hydrodynamics in one-dimensional momentum-conserving systems is known to be unstable at the largest space-time scales due to mode interactions ~\cite{Forster1977,Narayan2002,Beijeren2012,Spohn2014}.
+The transport universality class changes then from diffusive to anomalous, KPZ class.
+The relevant theory of anomalous transport in such systems in the NLFH~\cite{Spohn2014}, which starts with 1D NS equations supplemented with noise terms.
+At the largest space-time scales, KPZ behavior of two-point functions is recovered.